Skull Fracture Claim: The amount of compensation you can claim for typical skull fractures including a Le Fort facial fracture

 How much compensation can you claim for your skull fracture claim?

-The amount of compensation your skull fracture claim average payout is worth depends on the type of fracture – looking at the most common Le Fort fracture you could expect to recover an average money payout in 2013 calculated between: £15,000 - £24,000
+The amount of compensation your skull fracture claim average payout is worth depends on the type of fracture – looking at the most common Le Fort fracture you could expect to recover an average money payout in 2017 and 2018 would be calculated between: £21,000 – £32,000

 Specialist solicitor free legal help if you wish to make a skull fracture claim